-- further action if the matter had been known to and dealt with at the OEI.
-However, if the information is not disclosed, this in itself could raise concerns about registration which would need to be investigated further. - 72 Decision-makers may want to consider the following questions when deciding if it is appropriate to issue a warning: - > Is there evidence that the student may pose a danger to patients (including fellow students and staff) or the public?
-If so, a warning is unlikely to be appropriate. - > Has the student behaved unprofessionally? - > Has the student shown insight into the behaviour and the impact of the behaviour? - > Does the student's behaviour raise concerns, but fall short of indicating that the student is currently not fit to practise (although they may have been in the immediate past)? - > Are the concerns sufficiently serious that, if there were a repetition, it would be likely to result in a finding of impaired fitness to practise?
-The decision-makers will need to consider the degree to which the concern could affect patient safety and public confidence in the profession. - Undertakings - 73 In particular circumstances, the fitness to practise panel may agree an undertaking with the student concerned and to halt further proceedings whilst the undertaking is in place.
-Undertakings can be helpful where both the OEI and the student agree that fitness to practise is impaired and how patient safety can be assured moving forward. - 74 An undertaking is an agreement between a student and the OEI where there is an explicit acknowledgement that the student's fitness to practise is impaired.
-This agreement is usually taken forward before or instead of a formal fitness to practise hearing or determination. - 75 Undertakings may include restrictions on the student's clinical practice or behaviour, or a commitment to undergo medical supervision or remedial teaching.
-As with conditions, they are likely to be appropriate if the concerns about the student's fitness to practise are such that a period of remedial teaching or supervision, or both, is likely to be the best way to address them.

-- 76 Undertakings will only be appropriate if there is reason to believe the student will comply, for example, because the student has shown genuine insight into their problems and the impact the behaviour has had or could have had on patients, colleagues and staff.
+- 73. In particular circumstances, the fitness to practise panel may agree an undertaking with the student concerned and to halt further proceedings whilst the undertaking is in place.
+Undertakings can be helpful where both the OEI and the student agree that fitness to practise is impaired and how patient safety can be assured moving forward. - 74.
+An undertaking is an agreement between a student and the OEI where there is an explicit acknowledgement that the student's fitness to practise is impaired.
+This agreement is usually taken forward before or instead of a formal fitness to practise hearing or determination. - 75.
+Undertakings may include restrictions on the student's clinical practice or behaviour, or a commitment to undergo medical supervision or remedial teaching.
+As with conditions, they are likely to be appropriate if the concerns about the student's fitness to practise are such that a period of remedial teaching or supervision, or both, is likely to be the best way to address them. - 76.
+Undertakings will only be appropriate if there is reason to believe that the student will comply, for example, because the student has shown genuine insight into their problems and the impact that the behaviour has had or could have had on patients, colleagues and staff.
 The student should also demonstrate potential for remediation.
-The panel may wish to see evidence that the student has taken responsibility for their own actions and, when necessary, taken steps to improve their behaviour. - 77 When considering whether to invite the student to accept undertakings, the panel should consider: - > Whether undertakings appear to offer sufficient safeguards to protect patients and the public, other students and staff. - Whether the student has demonstrated sufficient insight (including an understanding of the impact of the behaviour). - 78 In the event that an undertaking is not suitable or appropriate, a further fitness to practise panel should be held in accordance with this framework and guidelines in place.
+The panel may wish to see evidence that the student has taken responsibility for their own actions, and when necessary taken steps to improve their behaviour. - 77.
+When considering whether to invite the student to accept undertakings, the panel should consider:

+a.
+Whether undertakings appear to offer sufficient safeguards to protect patients and the public, other students and staff.

+b.
+Whether the student has demonstrated sufficient insight (including an understanding of the impact of the behaviour).

+78. In the event that an undertaking is not suitable or appropriate, a further fitness to practise panel should be held in accordance with this framework and guidelines in place.